Raymi306/python-tutorial-codeblocks/markdown/10_first_steps.md

 Lets explore two built-in tools provided to us by Python, `print` and `input`.

 ## \<built-in function print\>
-`print` is something called a function, when called, it prints a statement to the screen.
+We can use `print` to print text to the screen.
 A simple syntax to use it is as follows:

 ```py
 print('Hello world')
 ```

-The parentheses denote that we are calling this function, that we are invoking its action.
+The parentheses denote that we are calling a function, that is to say that we are invoking its action.
-The quotation marks around 'Hello world' tell Python that this is a string, a data type that holds text content.
+The quotation marks around 'Hello world' tell Python that it is a string, a data type used to hold human-readable text.
 It is important to indicate that 'Hello world' is a string, otherwise, Python will view this as a syntax error; It would try and interpret 'Hello' and 'world' as labels with special meaning, perhaps user defined variables, and syntactically it would require a comma between these two labels.
+Feel free to try this in the interpreter to see how Python tries to tell us what we're doing wrong, even if 'syntax error' is a little vague to us right now.

 Try running this code, and try to put different things inside of the quotation marks and see what effect it has.
 Python makes the classic 'Hello world' programming tutorial very simple indeed!